thrackle-io/forte-rules-engine/test/invariants.md

 - There can only ever be one calling contract admin per calling contract at a time
 - Only the current calling contract admin can propose a new calling contract admin
 - Proposed calling contract Admin Role cannot act as calling contract admin until role is confirmed
-- Only the calling contract admin can set which policies are envoked by the calling contract
+- Only the calling contract admin can set which policies are invoked by the calling contract
 - Zero address can never be calling contract admin

 ### Policy Invariants